c-staton/billdivider/README.md

 # Bill Divider

 An application used to quickly divide up your bills.
+Frontend built with React, JavaScript, and CSS.
+Backend built with Node, JavaScript, and Express.

 ## Live link: